 In the next step, you need to add a new header with a name and value to your GraphiQL configuration.
 In order to communicate with GitHub’s GraphQL API, you need to fill in the header name with “Authorization” and the header value with “bearer [your personal access token]“.
 Afterward, save this new header for your GraphiQL application.
 Finally, you are ready to make requests to GitHub’s GraphQL API with your GraphiQL application.

-Last but not least, in case you end up using your own GraphiQL application, you need to provide the GraphQL endpoint for GitHub’s GraphQL API:
+Last but not least, in case you end up using your own GraphiQL application, you need to provide the GraphQL endpoint for GitHub’s GraphQL API which is

 In conclusion, the last paragraphs have provided you with two ways to interact with the GitHub GraphQL API.
-Whereas the GitHub’s GraphQL Explorer can only be used for GitHub’s API, GraphiQL, integrated in your application or as standalone application, can be used for any GraphQL API.
+Whereas GitHub’s GraphQL Explorer can only be used for GitHub’s API, GraphiQL, integrated in your application or as standalone application, can be used for any GraphQL API.
+But it requires a bit more setup.
 As you might have noticed, the GitHub GraphQL Explorer is nothing else than a hosted standalone GraphiQL application, but it is tailored to only use GitHub’s GraphQL API.

 This tutorial is part 1 of 3 in this series.